rdoolitt/proj6-rest/README.md

 http://<host:port>/listCloseOnly/csv?top=6 returns the top 6 close times only (in ascending order) in CSV format

 This parameter is has no functionality for listAll, as the top k open times are not necessarily from the same controles as the top k close times.

+## Notes:
+You will need docker and docker-compose installed on your local machine.
+Any entries in the database will be cleared when the application is started to prevent buildup of old data.
+The MongoClient settings in api.py are hardcoded to a specific IP (The IP of the mongo container on my machine).
+I could not get the program to work otherwise.
+If this does not work on your local machine, I suggest changing line 17 to: client = MongoClient(os.environ['DB_PORT_27017_TCP_ADDR'], 27017)

+This was made on a windows machine (likely the reason I couldn't get it to work with the environment variable).
+To run the application, navigate to DockerRestAPI in cmd, and use<br> 'docker-compose up' to build the images and create/run the containers.
+The application can then be viewed at http://localhost:5000/ by default.

 ## Sources
 https://rusa.org/pages/acp-brevet-control-times-calculator <br>